leolightburn/leolightburn.github.io/index.md

+## Latest projects

+My current work is focused on improving the intelligibility of noisy speech signals using algorithms based on feed-forward and recurrent neural networks.
+This research has several possible applications including hearing aids, forensics, and voice communications in adverse environments.
+In a recent project, working with colleagues in the [Speech and Audio Processing Laboratory](https://www.commsp.ee.ic.ac.uk/~sap/), we integrated one of these algorithms into a [proposed multiple-microphone hearing aid system](https://ieeexplore.ieee.org/document/8521361), leading to substantial improvements in predicted intelligibility.

+The algorithms have the structure shown below.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/leolightburn/leolightburn.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.